tempelaar-team/qclab-dev/docs/introduction.rst

       import matplotlib.pyplot as plt
       # import the Spin-Boson Model Simulation Class
       from qclab.models.spin_boson import SpinBosonModel
+      # import the simulation module
+      import qclab.simulation as simulation

 Next we will initialize the Simulation Class by creating a dictionary with appropriate input parameters (these inputs are determined in the construction of the Simulation class and are by no means universal) that can be found in the documentation for each of the Simulation Classes that come with qc_lab::